-Details of Child and Condition Name of child: Date of birth: Class/Form: Add photo here Medical Diagnosis/Condition: Triggers: Signs/Symptoms: Treatments: Has the Parental Consent Form been completed?
-(Medication cannot be administered without parental) l approval) Yes/No Has the Parental Consent Form been completed?
-(Medication cannot be administered without parental Date: Approval) Review Date: Yes/No (Medication cannot be administered without parental Yes/No (Medication cannot be administered without parental Date: Yes/No (Medication cannot be administered without parental Date: Medication Needs of Child Yes/No (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Yes/No (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Review Date: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Review Date: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Review Date: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Review Date: Yes, specify the arrangement nts in place to monitor this: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
-Yes/No If Indicate the level of support needed, including in Review Date: Yes, specify the arrangement nts in place to monitor this: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
-Yes/No If Indicate the level of support needed, including in Review Date: Yes, specify the arrangement nts in place to monitor this:
+Details of Child and Condition Name of child: Date of birth: Class/Form: Add photo here Medical Diagnosis/Condition: " Triggers: Signs/Symptoms: Treatments: Has the Parental Consent Form been completed?
+(Medication cannot be administered without parental approval) Yes/No approval) Review Date: Yes/No (Medication cannot be administered without parental Yes/No (Medication cannot be administered without parental Date: Yes/No (Medication cannot be administered without parental Date: Medication Needs of Child Yes/No (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Yes/No (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Review Date: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Review Date: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Review Date: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Review Date: Yes, specify the arrangeme nts in place to monitor this: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
+Yes/No If Review Date: Yes, specify the arrangeme nts in place to monitor this: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
+Yes/No If Review Date: Yes, specify the arrangeme nts in place to monitor this:

 Known side-effects of medication: Storage requirements: What facilities and equipment are required? (such as changing table or hoist) What testing is needed? (such as blood glucose levels): Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed Identify any dietary requirements: Tability any alotaly roquiromenter Identify any environmental considerations (such as crowded corridors, travel time between lessons): dentity any environmental considerations (such as crowded contacts, traver time between tessons).
-Action to be taken in an emergency (If an exists allege an encourage beauty and an encourage by the Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician): Ctaff Draviding Compart Staff Providing Support Give the names of staff members providing support (State if different for off-site activities): Describe what this role entails: Have members of staff received training?
+Action to be taken in an emergency (If an exists allest an ensure that the ensure that the Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician): Ctaff Draviding Compart Staff Providing Support Give the names of staff members providing support (State if different for off-site activities): Describe what this role entails: Have members of staff received training?
 Yes/No (details of training should be recorded on the Individual Staff Training Record, Appendix 4) Where the parent or child have raised confidentiality issues, specify the designated individuals who are to be entrusted with information about the child's condition: